Bradfield, Berkshire: History

 In the 12th-century Abingdon Chronicle, Bradenfeld is described as forming part of Abingdon Abbey in 699.
 The Domesday Book refers to the area as Bradefelt.
 The name may derive from the Anglo-Saxon brād feld meaning 'broad piece of open land'.

 In the 13th century Walter of Reading, pastor of Bradfield, served as clerk to Edmund Crouchback, the king’s brother and accompanied him on a number of overseas visits.

-In the mid 18th century, the village was the site of two watermills, one fewer than had been recorded in the Doomsday Book 700 years prior.
+In the mid 18th century, the village was the site of two watermills, one fewer than had been recorded in the Domesday Book 700 years prior.

 In 1835, the Bradfield Poor Law Union was formed, and a workhouse, designed by Sampson Kempthorne, was built to accommodate 250 people.
 The small church of St Simon and St Jude was also built on the site.
 Between 1948 and 1991 the site was known as Wayland Hospital, a residential home for people with learning difficulties.
 Housing was built on the site at the end of the 20th century.